erdDEVcode/elrondjs/docs/guide.md

 * `ADDRESS` (`string`) - bech32 addresses
 * `STRING` (`string`) - general strings

 The `BigVal` type is from the [bigval](https://github.com/erdDEVcode/bigval) library and is the recommended way of handling large numbers in your code.
+ElrondJS exports a copy of this library through its own API.

 ### Invoking via transaction